smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 ===============================================================================

 Controlling inheritance is useful.
 Most developers I work with avoid using it like the plague due to issues they had in the past.
-Composition over inheritence is not only recommended, it is enforced by marking most classes as ``sealed``:
+[Composition over inheritance][coi] is not only recommended, it is enforced by marking most classes as ``sealed``:

 {% highlight csharp %}
 public sealed class CantTouchThis { }